michael-spengler/hike/README.md

 Therefore I plan to deploy this coin on some of the listed Layer2 solutions.
 On Modulus I plan to launch something a bit more sophisticated around the geocashingCULT.

-For a fair and transparent initial distribution I plan to give everyone 1 % of all coins who retweets the corresponding announcement (layer2 specific) - max. about 90 % because about 10 % will be transferred to some first geocashingCULT wallets.
+For a fair and transparent initial distribution I plan to give everyone 1 % of all coins who retweets [this tweet](https://twitter.com/Peer2peerE/status/1692097902619865177) - max. about 90 % because about 10 % will be transferred to some first geocashingCULT wallets.

 After that I plan to encourage everyone to create or enhance liquidity pools - e.g. on Polygon ZKEVM (see also https://wallet.polygon.technology/zkEVM-Bridge/bridge).
 In my opinion the Polygon zkEVM can continue to also inspire the Modulus ZKEVM (see also https://www.youtube.com/watch?v=xo5omSTWmOk).